scottweaver/testcontainers-for-zio/README.md

 Provides a managed ZLayer that starts and stops a `com.dimafeng.testcontainers.MySQLTestContainer` as well as also provding a managed `java.sql.Connection`.

-See test cases for example uages.
+See test cases for example usage.

 ## Kafka